hydradatabase/docs/guides/Postgres Query Optimization + Diagnostic Tooling.md

-## Postgres Query optimization and performance tuning methods
+## Postgres Query Optimization and Performance Tuning Methods
 In this section, you will learn a few optimization techniques along with examples and query execution plans.
 ### Use of Indexes
 An index serves as an additional access structure that enables the rapid location and retrieval of specific data.
 In the absence of an index, a query would need to search the entire table to find the desired information.
 By indexing columns commonly used in WHERE or JOIN clauses, PostgreSQL can swiftly locate the desired data.